planetfederal/exchange-documentation/docs/user-guide/editing.md

     ![summary-of-changes](img/editing/summary-of-changes.png)

-5. Clicking on an edit will bring up a new window, displaying the specific changes that were made.
+5. Click the __Show Changes__ button to bring up a new window, displaying the specific changes that were made.
 The changes will be highlighted with the same color coding as the commits.
 Green means something was added.
 Yellow means the feature was changed.
 Red means the feature was deleted.
 In the image below, the feature was added, and so the feature on the map is highlighted in green.

     ![show-feature-edits](img/editing/show-feature-edits.png)